RafaelSolVargas/Vulkan/README.md

 ### **Requirements**
-Installation of Python 3.8+ and the dependencies in the requirements.txt file, creation of your own Bot in Discord and Spotify Keys.
+Installation of ``Python 3.10+`` and the dependencies in the requirements.txt file, creation of your own Bot in Discord and Spotify Keys. <br>
+To install the dependencies type this command in the terminal, in the project root folder.

 ```
 pip install -r requirements.txt
 ```